 2. Peta.io

-Peta.io focuses on secure credential management with a zero-trust architecture designed to prevent credential exposure during AI agent operations.
+Peta.io focuses on secure credential management and zero-trust patterns for AI agent operations.

 Primary Focus